KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 across incarnations,
 alignment slowly reveals itself.

-By the time a soul nears AD,
+By the time an essence nears AP / AD,
 its course is set —
 it becomes what it always was.